calbasantana/linux-yubico-u2f/README.md

 I used hot glue to attach the magnets, but gorilla glue works pretty well too.
 I made sure they attracted when put in with the case.

 The fit for the USB C angled part is a bit tight, but tighter is better so it holds up to constant pushing.
 I also recommend maybe having a bit of filler on the other side, like some cardboard, wood, or PLA discards to prevent the USB-C facing forward from too much backward motion.

+When taking out the YubiKey, I usualy hold the right side of the cover.
+I would hot glue the cover or made it tighter, but I would want to be able to easily disassemble if needed.